-I’m married to a wonderful man (and best friend) for sixteen years; we have a young son, and a cat farm And I mean that literally!
-We own a small farmstead, and currently have a total of twelve barn cats and six indoor cats.
+I’m married to a wonderful man (and best friend) for seventeen years; we have a teenage son, and a cat farm And I mean that literally!
+We own a small farmstead, and currently have a total of twelve barn cats, ten indoor cats and four bunnies.
 We will be adding other types of animals so stay tuned!

 So, besides being a wife, a mother, and a farmer, I’m also a writer.

 Many of my short works have been published in Piker Press as well as The Hungry Chimera, GFT Press , Asylum Ink, Kids For Literature and Zombie Poetry.

 For the past three years, I’ve worked on citizen journalist assignments for Motionpoems, Inc.

 I occasionally write screenplays.
 So far, I’ve completed a draft of one feature (Storms of the Heart which is a romance/drama), and one partially completed feature that I’m still working on (Eternal Bond which is a supernatural/thriller).
 I will be working on a few short screenplays in the near future.

 I have a thing for zombies and dooms-day scenarios.

 I’m also learning to write my first play, Help!
 I’m addicted to daydreaming!

 Only the Lonely Press features some of my work.

 Okay, I’m going to pause here to say this: on the outside, I may look and act normal, but that’s not entirely the truth.
 I’ve battled something in the past that I’d allowed to defeat me, and essentially end all my dreams and hopes.